uday37481/To-Do-app/README.md

-# To-Do-app
+# To-Do App

-A simple and responsive To-Do List app built with HTML, Tailwind CSS, and Basic JavaScript to manage daily tasks.
+A simple, modern To-Do list web application built with HTML, CSS, and JavaScript.
+Track your tasks, filter by category, amrk as done, and enjoy a clean interface with progress tracking and motivational quotes.